 Directions for the Routes:

 Jim Robinson and Moss Kahler worked on the routes and prepared the cue sheets.
-The 2016 cue sheets are on this website, under “Cue Sheets and Maps.”
-The 40 mile route is unchanged from last year.
-There are a few minor changes in the 60 and 100 mile route and Rest Stop #3 (for 100 milers only) is at a new location (See below).
+The 2017 cue sheets are on this website, under “Cue Sheets and Maps.”
+All three route are unchanged from 2016.
 You can print the cue sheets at home, but we’ll have cue sheets for you at registration, printed on water resistant paper that will also have our emergency phone numbers.
-We’ll have route maps for the 60 and 100 mile routes.
+We have new and improved maps, made by Jeff Nugent, for the all the routes.
 Teams of volunteers have painted arrows on the road in fluorescent pink to mark all the turns.
-So, with the route markings and cue sheets you should do fine.
-There will also be some pink signs posted along the route at crucial intersections, approaching a rest stop and where the routes divide.
+So, with the route markings , map and cue sheet you should do fine.
+There will also be some signs posted along the route at crucial intersections, approaching a rest stop and where the routes divide.

 All routes follow the same 21 miles to Rest Stop #1 in Turners Falls.
-You will cross 3 sets of RR tracks in the first 14 miles.
+You will cross 2 sets of RR tracks in the first 14 miles.
 Because of their very oblique angle, they can all be very dangerous, especially if they are wet.
 They will be well marked and you should SLOW DOWN OR DISMOUNT at these RR Crossings.
-Returning to Brattleboro, the 40 milers have 2 RR crossings.
+Returning to Brattleboro, the 40 milers have 1 RR crossing.

 RIDE WITH SOMEONE:

 The links to the 60 & 100 mile routes plotted on MapMy Ride are on this website under “Cue Sheets and Maps.”
-They have been updated for 2016.
+They were updated for 2016 and there are no route changes for 2017.
 You can see the route and the elevation profile.
 The 40 mile route is not on MapMyRide.
 You can see the first half of the 40 mile route, to Turners Falls, by clicking the link to the 60 mile route.

 You should be able to access and view these routes without joining MapMy Ride.
 If you want to send the route to your smart phone or Garmin, you may have to sign up for a free MapMyRide account and may have to “friend” John Bentley.
 We’ll have copies of the cue sheets and maps for all the riders at registration on Saturday.
 The cue sheets will have the phone numbers of our Rest Stops, Sag Drivers and Command Center.

 There are 4 Rest Stops again this year, at roughly 20 mile intervals.
-Rest Stop #2 (for 100 milers only) is again at Mill River and Rest Stop #3 (for 100 milers only) is now at Look Park, which is on the 100 mile route.
+Rest Stop #2 (for 100 milers only) is again at Mill River and in 2016, Rest Stop #3 (for 100 milers only) was moved to Look Park, which is on the 100 mile route.